manwithaplandy/react-resume/README.md

 - **Terraform Infrastructure**: Infrastructure as Code (IaC) practices with Terraform to automate the setup, scalability, and maintenance of the AWS resources.
 - **Responsive Design**: Designed to work on desktops, tablets, and mobile devices.

-## Prerequisites

-To deploy this project, you will need:

-- An AWS account
-- Terraform installed on your system
-- Node.js and npm (Node Package Manager)
-- A preferred IDE or text editor

 ## AWS Services used

 - AWS S3: For hosting static assets.